Boston's Go-To Criminal Defense Law Firm

 The act of engaging in, agreeing to engage in, or offering to engage in a sexual act with another person in return for money or a fee constitutes prostitution under Massachusetts law.
 Prosecution in the Commonwealth is notorious for cracking down on alleged prostitution crime offenders, looking for evidence under every metaphorical stone.

-The prosecution must prove two things beyond reasonable doubt:
+The prosecution must prove two things beyond a reasonable doubt:

 - You were the person who engaged in a sexual act, agreed to do so, or offered it.